jsgomezs1/browser-use-chat-gpt/README.md

 ### What the Agent WILL Do
 - Navigate to chatgpt.com and stay there exclusively
 - Locate and interact with the ChatGPT prompt input field
+- **Use `enable_chatgpt_search` custom tool to automatically click the Search button**
-- Submit prompts exactly as provided without modification
+- Enter prompts exactly as provided without modification
+- **Use `submit_chatgpt_prompt` custom tool to automatically click the submit button**
-- Wait for complete response generation (up to 60 seconds)
+- Wait for ChatGPT to search the web and generate response (up to 60 seconds)
 - Extract and preserve the full response with all formatting
+- **Scroll to bottom and click 'Sources' button to extract citations**
+- Retrieve source URLs from citations panel in exact order
 - Retry failed operations up to 3 times
-- Return structured output with success/error status
+- Return structured output with response, sources, and success/error status

 ### What the Agent WILL NOT Do
 - Navigate to any site other than chatgpt.com
-- Perform web searches on Google, DuckDuckGo, Bing, etc.
+- Manually perform web searches on Google, DuckDuckGo, Bing, etc.
-- Visit external URLs or documentation sites
+- Manually visit external URLs or documentation sites (ChatGPT does the searching)
+- Extract sources from inline links (must use citations panel)
 - Modify, summarize, or filter ChatGPT responses
 - Attempt workarounds beyond the 3-retry limit
 - Follow links outside of chatgpt.com